zhibirc/ptt/README.md

 - multiplication is faster than division in some cases, so you can increase performance of expression (`n / 8`) with (`n * 0.125`);

-- in addition to previous note use _Daff's device_ loops unwinding/unrolling in loops with huge amount of iterations:
+- in addition to previous note use _Daff's device_ loops unwinding/unrolling in loops with huge amount of iterations ([link](http://jsperf.com/duffs-device)):

 ```javascript
 var testVal = 0;